Sumboard

 Beyond Operational Monitoring

 Where operational dashboards update in real-time and trigger alerts, analytical dashboards aggregate data across time periods to reveal trends.
-Your customers aren't watching for the moment something breaks—they're trying to understand what's working and what needs attention.
+Your customers aren't watching for the moment something breaks.
+They're trying to understand what's working and what needs attention.

 This fundamental difference shapes everything from refresh rates (hourly or daily vs real-time) to the types of visualizations you include.
 Line charts showing trends over months replace the real-time counters of operational dashboards.